On This Page

 Location and MapsPlease note: Any maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

-Please note: The rest of Wells Gray park is not Accessible from Mahood Lake – the nearest reservable campground to Wells Gray attractions is North Thompson PP.
+Please note: The rest of Wells Gray Park is not accessible from Mahood Lake – the nearest reservable campground to Wells Gray attractions is North Thompson River Provincial Park.

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.

-- Murtle Lake Marine Guide Brochure and Map [PDF 235KB] – Updated August 2008
+- Murtle Lake Marine Guide Brochure and Map [PDF] (May 2017)

-- Bear Information Brochure – English and German Version [PDF 172KB]
+- Bear Information Brochure – English and German Version [PDF]